MattDWillson/Yen-Forecast-Machine-Learning-Algorithm/README.md

   - Weighting decreases exponentially for previous prices / time periods
 3) Requires a past average values to be stored in memory

-EWMA is used to highlight trends and illustrate the price trajectory for an investment
+EWMA is used to highlight trends and illustrate the price trajectory for an investment.

 ## Hodrick Prescott Filter (HP filter)
 The HP filter is a mathematic function that seperates a time series into trend and non trend components by filtering out short-term fluctuations and decomposing a into noise and trend.
 <img width="1095" alt="Screen Shot 2022-07-04 at 1 42 06 PM" src="https://user-images.githubusercontent.com/83780964/177199873-260ab579-b716-4d81-803c-63efb01ca6d5.png">

 ## Autocorrelation